3E5X1 - Air Force Engineering Specialist

 Support contingency operations.
 Develop bed-down plans to house personnel, aircraft, and associated support functions during contingency operations.
 Evaluate existing airfield pavements, lighting, navigational aids, markings, and arresting systems.
 Perform recovery operations to include explosive ordnance reconnaissance, airfield damage assessment, minimum operating strip selection, rapid runway repair calculations, and airfield marking procedures.

+Knowledge.
 Knowledge is mandatory of computer operations, software applications, and mathematics; including algebra, geometry, and trigonometry.

 Education.
 For entry into this specialty, completion of high school or general educational development equivalency, with courses in algebra, geometry, trigonometry, computer operations, and software application is mandatory.
 Completion of high school courses in drafting, physics, and chemistry is desirable.